Short Sale Realtor Jacksonville FL

 - Short Sale: If you need to move and the home is worth less than you owe: Short Sale!
 You will need a very good short sale specialist REALTOR in Jacksonville who has specialized knowledge and processes needed to complete short sales.
 (We also highly recommend you have legal counsel, we work with several local short sale attorneys in Jacksonville and Ponte Vedra that will provide you short sale services, but you can use any attorney that you please).

 - Deed in Lieu of Foreclosure: This is your last, best bet before a Foreclosure.
 Most often your bank will require you to attempt a Short Sale for some period of time before they will entertain a Deed in Lieu.
 Good luck getting a deed in lieu completed.....there seems to be more red tape in this than short selling and loan modification.

 - Foreclosure: At some point of not making payments long enough (could be years!), the bank will move forward with their right to legally take the home back through Foreclosure.
 If you get "served" papers, you are in foreclosure but not out of luck.
 You still have time to sell the home... the average time it takes in Florida is just over 1,000 days, that's average as of early 2017 stats.
 This time period of being in foreclosure is called Pre-foreclosure.
-The house is not truly a "foreclosure" until after the bank has taken back the house, again about 2 years AFTER you get "served" papers on average.
+The house is not truly a "foreclosure" until after the bank has taken back the house, again about 2-3 years AFTER you get "served" papers on average.
 However, you shouldn't walk away or wait any longer to get the home on the market.
 The quicker we can get involved and get the home under contract with a new buyer, the faster we can stall a Foreclosure by completing a Fast short sale.

 How to Qualify for a Short Sale